Overall conditions

 Many of these centres use former army barracks which have been refurbished.
 There are substantial differences in the structure and living conditions, for example, between the AnKER centres and the Dependancen in Bavaria.
 In Regensburg for example, the main AnKER centre was built recently and is relatively modern, while the Dependancen are old former barracks.
 Particular concerns have been voiced with regard to Dependancen such as Schwandorf and Stephanposching, which consists of large halls with no rooms.
 In the Dependance of Munich Funkkaserne, a former barracks which hosted over 200 people at the end of March 2019, collapsing sinks, a damaged medical room and unsanitary conditions have been reported, far below standards.[1]
 Following public criticism, the authorities started renovation works in the facility of early April 2019 and transferred several residents to other facilities.[2]
 In June 2019 a new area for children over 100 m² has been installed.[3]
 According to the municipality of Munich, the Funkkaserne continues to be used as Dependance in June 2022.[4]

 Initial reception centres have at least several hundred places, while some facilities can host large numbers of persons.
-The AnkER centre of Bamberg in Bavaria has a capacity of 3,400 places, for example, although it has never accommodated more than 1,500 persons at one time.[6]
+The AnkER centre of Bamberg in Bavaria has a capacity of 3,400 places, for example, but only hosted 2.095 persons in January 2024.[6]
 In Berlin, the local authorities of the Arrival Centre reported that, in December 2021, there were a large number of asylum applicants from Egypt, Iraq and Yemen in its reception facilities, having arrived through the Polish–Belarusian border.
 The number of asylum applicants from Georgia, Moldova and Vietnam also remains high in Berlin.
 Since June 2021, 2 000 asylum applicants have arrived every month in Berlin, and reception capacities have reached their limits.[7]
-In 2022, the number of arrivals rose to over 3,963 in March to 14,704.[8]
-The numbers include though not only applicants for international protection but also subsequent applications which have been filled in the initial reception centres.[9]
+In 2022, the number of arrivals rose to to 14,704 until December.[8]
+The numbers include though not only applicants for international protection but also subsequent applications which have been filled in the initial reception centres.
+However, they exclude arrivals of Ukrainian refugees, which are counted separately as they do not seek asylum.[9]
+In 2023, over 1,000 asylum seekers arrived in Berlin on average, accumulating in 16,751 arrivals in total for the whole year.
+In addition, 15,144 Ukrainians arrived in Berlin in 2023.[10]

 As far as regulations on accommodation standards in the initial reception centres exist, these show considerable variety in terms of the required living space and equipment.
 The Refugee Reception Act of Baden-Württemberg provides that asylum seekers should have 4.5m² of living space, while other regulations provide for 6 or 7m² per person.[11]
 A typical room in an initial reception centre has between 2 and 4 beds, there are chairs and a table and each resident has a locker for themselves.
 Size of rooms may vary, but rooms with a single bed are highly exceptional.